 Visit the analytics for each network and look at when you share your updates.
 Then view how much engagement you get for each post.
 With that information, experiment with posting times to see if you can increase engagement and follows.

 Here’s how you can find the analytics for your platforms:

 - Facebook: Find your page analytics by clicking the Insights link.

 - Instagram: Tap the menu icon on your profile page, and tap the Insights option.

 - Twitter: Click More on the left-hand sidebar and select Analytics.

 - YouTube: Visit the YouTube Studio for your channel and click Analytics in the left-hand sidebar.

 For more information, you can take a look at this list of the best social media analytic tools.

 15. Use the Right Hashtags

 Hashtags sort and organize social posts into searchable categories, so it’s easier for users to find what they’re looking for.
-When you upload a post to social media, use the # symbol beside a word or phrase that best describes your content.

 But to attract targeted followers, you’ll need to mix them with topical hashtags relevant to your industry such as: